 A convenience utility that runs unix commands in a header-aware fashion.
 It is especially useful with

 sort, which puts the header line wherever it falls in the sort order.
 Using

 keep-header, the header line retains its position as the first line.
 For example:

 sed, similar tools, when the header line should be excluded from the command's action.

 Multiple files can be provided, only the header from the first is retained.
 The command is executed as specified, so additional command options can be provided.
 See the keep-header reference for more information.

-There are several ways to obtain the tools: prebuilt binaries; building from source code; and the DUB package manager.
+There are several ways to obtain the tools: prebuilt binaries; building from source code; and installing using the DUB package manager.
 The tools have been tested on Linux and Mac OS X. They have not been tested on Windows, but there are no obvious impediments to running on Windows as well.

 Prebuilt binaries are available for Linux and Mac, these can be found on the Github releases page.
 Download and unpack the tar.gz file.
 Executables are in the

 bin directory or individual tools to the

 PATH environment variable.